evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

 Hardware is necessary to attach the truck assembly to the actual skateboard deck and comes in sets of 8 bolts and 8 nuts.
-The most common sizes of hardware are 7/8”, with no risers, and 1” for 1/8” rise.
+The most common sizes of hardware are 7/8” (for use with no risers) and 1” (for 1/8” risers).
 These sizes of hardware should be sufficient to assemble most skateboard set-ups.
-If the skateboard set-up is utilizing riser pads with a height larger than 1/8”, then longer hardware sets may be required.
-Use a 3/8” socket size nut to change hardware.
+If you're using riser pads with a height larger than 1/8”, then longer hardware sets may be required.
+Use a 3/8” socket size tool to change hardware.

 Shop Skate Hardware

-Riser pads are utilized to protect the skater from dreaded “wheel bite” (a nasty situation caused by too large of wheels contacting the deck of the skateboard and provoking a crash).
-Not everyone needs riser pads, if you are rolling around on wheels less than 54mm or 55mm, you should be fine.
+Riser pads are utilized to protect the skater from dreaded “wheel bite” (a nasty situation caused by your wheels contacting the deck of the skateboard and provoking a crash).
+Not everyone needs riser pads, and if you are rolling around on wheels less than 54mm or 55mm, you should be fine.
 But riser pads add additional benefits, such as reduced stress on the skateboard deck by distributing pressure efficiently.